The Price of Paradise!!

 Grocery prices, also, are typically more than on the mainland.
 Remember, almost everything has to be shipped overseas.
 That said, it is obvious that anything locally grown or produced will be fresher, though not neccessarily less expensive.
 Some major island supermarkets are Foodland and Times Market.
 There are also mainland stores like Whole Foods, Costco and Safeway.
 Visit the websites of these grocers to see the weekly specials and get an idea of grocery prices.
 Like on the mainland, Hawaii retailers have frequent shopper discount and points reward cards, that help with prices.
 Local farmers sell locally grown and organic produce at the farmers’ markets, on a weekly basis.
 Military families find relief using the Commissary system which provides substantial savings on groceries.

-Most people in Hawaii have neither central heat nor air conditioning, but you can still expect a whopping electric bill.
-Hawaii has the highest electricity cost of any state in the US, which can be double or even triple that of other states.
+Many people on Oahu have neither central heat nor air conditioning, but you can still expect a whopping electric bill.
+Depending upon where you live (e.g, Leeward Oahu or Ewa Beach) you may need A/C, though.
+So beware that Hawaii has the highest electricity cost of any state in the US, which can be double or even triple that of other states.
 At the time of writing this, Hawaii’s power cost was 22.76 a kilowatt hour, with California at 12.62, Arizona 8.46, and Oregon 7.56.
 As a result, many homeowners opt to use ceiling fans and gas appliances, where available, to achieve savings.
 In Hawaii, The Gas Company provides synthetic natural gas (SNG) and Liquefied Petroleum Gas (LPG) or liquid propane.
 As SNG is not available in all areas, many people use LPG which can be held in a tank in your yard, to be refilled as it is used, or in certain areas, the LPG it is piped and provided by The Gas Company.
 The State of Hawaii offers several tax credits for switching to gas and for using solar power.

 Taxes (The GOOD News!)